Amsterdam – Bruges by Bike and Boat – Fluvius (and reverse)

 Day 4: Antwerp – Temse – Dendermonde (29 miles/48 km or 39 miles/64 km)

-Today’s tour will see you cycle out of Antwerp on a beautiful cycle path along the picturesque tidal Schelde River to Dendermonde, your home for the night.
-The landscape around the Schelde is magnificent.
-It is without a doubt one of the natural highlights of the tour.
+Today’s tour will see you follow a beautiful cycle path out of Antwerp along the tidal Schelde River towards Dendermonde, your home for the night.
+The landscape around the Schelde is magnificent and undoubtedly one of the natural highlights of the tour.

 Day 5: Dendermonde – Ghent (32 miles/52 km)